Donate doses now

-Currently, many countries support dose donation in principle and have signalled intent to donate doses later in the year.
-However, immediate time-bound donations are needed to address the acute shortage this summer and prevent further deadly surges of COVID-19 around the world.
+Currently, many countries support dose donation in principle and have signalled intent to donate doses.
+However, we can’t wait any longer.
+Immediate time-bound donations are urgently needed to address the global vaccine inequities and to prevent further deadly surges of COVID-19 around the world.

 In addition, UNICEF calls on donors to:

 Provide dedicated and additional immediate financing for country readiness and in-country delivery of COVID-19 vaccines and tools so that life-saving prevention and treatments are equitably available.
 UNICEF’s ACT-A Humanitarian Action for Children (HAC) appeal needs $969 million to support the delivery of COVID-19 diagnostics, treatments and bundle vaccines in low- and middle-income countries to ensure all high-risk groups and vulnerable communities and populations are reached this year.